 Entrepreneurs will want to have a copy of their employees’ records in their file, and those who have accumulated wealth will need a run down of where their hard assets are held, such as real estate or shares.

 Whatever your situation may be, I recommend choosing a fire-proof documents binder to organise your emergency files.
 The binders with page protectors are great.
 They offer additional protection against moisture, tearing, and dirt.

-Here are a few options I found for you, click the images for sizing and prices:
+Here are a few options I found for you:

 To ensure that you do not forget any basics, here’s a checklist you can use as a framework to organise your individual emergency documents binder.

 - If you live with family, create a family information sheet with their names, dates of birth, and indication of any medical issues or disabilities they have.